 Step 4: Hydration Is Key

-Hydration is what gives your skin that plump, soft look, the perfect base for makeup.
+Hydration is what gives your skin that smooth, soft look, the smooth base for makeup.
 After cleansing (and exfoliating if it’s that day), apply a lightweight moisturizer.

 Massage the moisturizer into your face and neck.
 Wait 2–5 minutes before applying additional products to ensure it’s fully absorbed.